 Using share bars/iframes

 A share bar, or iframe, is a sharing tool that often hovers over the third-party content.
-It will typically include your branding and a link back to your curated article.
+It typically includes your branding and a link back to your curated article.
 Here are some examples of share bars:

 Pros: This can help improve the number of views on your curated content and increase your branding exposure.
 Share bars can capture more social media shares because they allow readers to share your curated content to their social pages with one click.